Ayoubimad/DOCUMENT-CONVERSION-PIPELINE/README.md

 - **File not being processed**: Check if the file is stable and that the input directory is being watched.
 - **Timeouts during conversion**: Increase the `DOCLING_TIMEOUT` setting.
 - **High CPU usage**: Reduce the `MAX_CONCURRENT_CONVERSIONS` setting.
-- **Logging issues**: Ensure `colorlog` is installed for colored logs.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.